sawatzkylindsey/blarg/README.md

 They are never specified via some key.
 Example: `'mkdir NAME'`
 * Options (aka: flags) are the *optional* parameters to the CLI.
-They are specified via "single-dash single-char" or "double-dash word" keys, and may accept values or indicate flags (implicit boolean value).
+They are specified via "single-dash single-char" or "double-dash word" keys, and may accept values or indicate flags (the implicit boolean value).
 Their order is not important to the program semantics.
 Example: `'mkdir [-p] ..'` or `'mkdir [-m MODE] ..'` or `'diff [-i | --ignore-case] ..'`
 * To re-iterate, the required parameters to a CLI are always described via positional arguments.